Dakota Fanning: 2010s

-2012–2015
+During the summer of 2011, Fanning played Tessa in Now Is Good and also became the face of Marc Jacobs' Oh, Lola! perfume campaign.
+The ad was banned in the UK as the Advertising Standards Authority judged that "the ad could be seen to sexualize a child."
+In 2011, Fanning played Annie James in The Motel Life, released in November of 2013.
+That fall, Fanning had a co-starring role in Effie Gray, directed by Richard Laxton and written and starring Emma Thompson.
 In August 2012, she played the lead role of a wealthy financial eco-terrorist Dena Brauer, in a thriller film Night Moves opposite actors Jesse Eisenberg and Peter Sarsgaard.
 The film was directed by Kelly Reichardt.
 Night Moves tells the story of three eco-terrorists who work at an organic farm and collaborate on a plot to blow up a hydroelectric dam.

 In January 2013, she was cast as Beverly Aadland in the Errol Flynn biopic The Last of Robin Hood.
 Later that year in September, Fanning was cast as Olivia in Franny.
 In November, she was cast in Viena and the Fantomes as Viena; about a roadie traveling across America with a punk rock band in the 1980s.
 The film was originally set to be released in 2015, but later released digitally on June 30, 2020.

-In February 2014, she recorded a voice role for the animated movie Yellowbird.

-In May 2015, Every Secret Thing, based on the 2004 novel by Laura Lippman, co-starring Diane Lane, Elizabeth Banks, Danielle Macdonald, Colin Donnell and Nate Parker was released in the U.S.

-Also in 2015, Martin Koolhoven confirmed that Jack Roth joined the cast of the film Brimstone.
+In February 2014, she recorded a voice role for the animated film Yellowbird.
+In May 2015, Every Secret Thing, based on the 2004 novel by Laura Lippman, co-starring Diane Lane, Elizabeth Banks, Danielle Macdonald, Colin Donnell and Nate Parker was released in the U.S. Also in 2015, Martin Koolhoven confirmed that Jack Roth joined the cast of the film Brimstone.
 In June 2015, The Hollywood Reporter confirmed that Fanning and Kit Harington had replaced Mia Wasikowska and Robert Pattinson in the film, respectively.
 The set of primary recording began June 15 and will be held in Romania, Spain, and Germany.